-Useful Tips About How to Charge Your Electric Bikes
+Useful Tips About Charging Your E-Bikes

 How often should I charge the electric bike is one of the most frequently asked questions.
 The answer is when the electric bike indicates if it needs to be charged or is already fully charged.
 Most electric bicycles come with a battery charge indicator of some kind.
 If the battery is running low the indicator light will turn red and when the battery of your bike has fully charged it will turn green.